 The sad thing was, his character was already set up for failure when the audience was led into seeing his bad side and sympathizing with Zhong Hui.
 (NOT me, though I do think Daisy Fang Xin has better chemistry with Ke Shu Yuan.
 However, that’s another story so I won’t elaborate here.)
 But I just hope that wasn’t the cause for blaming everything on him.
 Zhong Hui should be responsible for her own decisions as well.
 If she hadn’t agreed to marry him years ago, then he wouldn’t have hope.
 Sure, it might have been her weak moment and she might have believed that she would eventually fall for him, but it seemed like she didn’t try enough.
 Despite all the scenes I’ve seen thus far with her trying to cover up his mishaps from her father, I felt like she was just doing what she thought was necessary as a wife, NOT putting in emotions.
 And he was able to detect that bit.

 They say a picture says a thousand words, right?
-Imagine looking into a picture album and seeing yourself smiling like an idiot with every picture but your wife looks like she’s going to a funeral.
-I totally feel the blow.
+Imagine looking into a picture album and seeing yourself smiling like an idiot in every picture but your wife looked like she was going to a funeral.
+I totally felt the blow.
 So I don’t blame the jealousy on his part when he discovered (accidentally) the pictures of her and Li Xin ages ago.

 Here’s the song that was playing in the background the whole while he was reminiscing about his past with Zhong Hui:

 And for how many episodes later that his evil deeds unleash before everyone’s eyes–in more obvious ways, I seriously hope it’s not that lame thing with making him the monster just because some people not being able to confront their past so they need to make him a scapegoat for their sufferings.